scality/Zenko-RFCs/README.md

 ## Structure of this repository

-This repository contains specifications for improvements to Zenko, called ZIP (Zenko Improvement Proposal).
+This repository contains specifications for improvements to Zenko.
 They follow a template:

-- Sequential number and a clear title
+- Clear title and lowercase-dashed name
-- An overview that contains a description of the problem that the ZIP wants to solve
+- An overview that contains a description of the problem that we want to solve
 - One or more use cases, with a clear mention of the actors in each use case
 - Then a detailed description of the technical implementation
-- To complete the ZIP, a review of alternative approaches to solve the problem.
+- A review of alternative approaches to solve the problem.
 This will show that the proposal has been analyzed at depth (think of this as bibliographic reference)

-## How to add a ZIP
+## How to add a spec

-Anybody can add a Zenko Improvement Proposal: clone the repository, create a copy of the file 00-ZIP-TEMPLATE.md and submit a pull request with your proposal.
+Anybody can add a spec: clone the repository, create a copy of the file TEMPLATE.md and submit a pull request with your proposal.
 The PR will be reviewed by Zenko team.